17aclemons/NcaaWebscraperSUUSportsAnalytics/README.md

 # Using Anaconda or Miniconda
 ### Using Anaconda
-##### (If you have Anaconda already downloaded you can skip this step)
+##### (If you have Anaconda already downloaded/installed you can skip this step)

 Go to this link https://www.anaconda.com/products/individual#Downloads or search Anaconda in a internet browser and look for individual downloads.
-Download the appropriate version for your operating system (If you don't know what your OS is and your not using a Mac, its probably windows)
+Download the appropriate version for your operating system (If you don't know what your OS is and you're not using a Mac, it's probably Windows)
 ![Image](https://github.com/17aclemons/NcaaWebscraperSUUSportsAnalytics/blob/main/images/anaconda.PNG)

 Run the Anaconda install you just downloaded (you can usually just click next as the defaults should work for most users)

-### Using Miniconda - for those that just Anaconda for this
+### Using Miniconda - for those that just want to use Anaconda for this

-Go to this link https://docs.conda.io/en/latest/miniconda.html or search Miniconda in a internet brwoser.
+Go to this link https://docs.conda.io/en/latest/miniconda.html or search Miniconda in a internet browser.
-Download the appropropriate verison for your operating system (If you don't know what your operating system is and your not using a Mac, it's probably Windows)
+Download the appropropriate verison for your operating system (If you don't know what your operating system is and you're not using a Mac, it's probably Windows)

 ![Image](https://github.com/17aclemons/NcaaWebscraperSUUSportsAnalytics/blob/main/images/miniconda.PNG)